IzzOnLineV2/plugin_example/README.md

 ```

 ### 7. 📤 Publish your plugin

-When you’re ready for the **production** environment, submit us your plugin JAR for review at https://www.smartapibox.com/plugins/submit.
-(NOT AVAILABLE YET)
+When you're ready to make your plugin available on the **SmartApiBox production environment**, follow these steps:

+1. **Make sure your plugin is validated** using the sandbox upload endpoint `/api/private/catalogue/endpoint` with `PENDING_APPROVAL` status (this is the default in production).

+2. A SmartApiBox team member will manually review your submission and, if approved, your plugin will be published on the **official API catalogue**.

-If approved, it will be published to the official SmartApiBox production platform and made available to all users and **you can start earning money**!
+3. Once approved, the plugin will be dynamically available to all SmartApiBox users, and you'll be eligible to earn usage-based revenue.

+📨 Plugin monetization, documentation, and review features will soon be available in your personal developer dashboard on [smartapibox.com](https://smartapibox.com).

-Thanks for your contribution! 🎉
+Thanks for contributing to the SmartApiBox ecosystem! 🎉